-Search strings were developed for each bibliographic database (Table SM16.2).
+Search strings were developed for each bibliographic database as shown below (Table SM16.2).
 The searches focus on documents combining two concepts: climate change, and adaptation or response.
-Given the huge number of publications referring to environment and resilience, search strings were restricted to documents including reference to climate change or global warming in their titles, abstracts or keywords; articles referring to weather, environmental variability or meteorological variables without explicit reference to climate change are thus not captured.
-Terms such as 'resilience' and 'risk management' were used to reflect the breadth of literature relevant to climate adaptation that is indexed using these terms.
-Only natural language terms were used since Scopus and Web of Science do not employ controlled vocabulary (e.g., MeSH terms).
+Given the huge number of publications referring to environment and resilience, search strings were restricted to documents including reference to climate change or global warming in their titles, abstracts, or keywords;

+to climate change are thus not captured.
+Terms such as 'resilience' and 'risk management' were used to language terms were used since Scopus and Web of Science do not employ controlled vocabulary (e.g.